Outdoor Family Wedding at the Outpost Center, Chaska, MN

 Clean Lawn

-Just behind the red building, starts the classical clean lawn, without any tree.
-It’s a buffer part before more sophisticated gardens and wildness.
-It’s also where most outside event would take place.
-At the end of the lawn, stand the arch, offering a unique view on the hills and behind, a forest.
+Just behind the red building starts the classic clean lawn, without any tree.
+It’s a buffer part before more sophisticated gardens and wilderness.
+It’s also where most outside events would take place.
+At the end of the lawn stands the arch, offering a unique view of the hills and behind, a forest.

 Sophisticated Garden and Enchanting Atmosphere

-You can find, just after the lawn part, a nice garden, featuring decorative flowers, plants and a swing.
+You can find, just after the lawn part, a nice garden featuring decorative flowers, plants, and a swing.
 Here, you can admire the gardener’s work.
-That said, this garden is still pretty small so won’t be used a lot in your photos.
+That said, this garden is still pretty small, so it won’t be used a lot in your photos.
 From my point of view, the surrounding nature is already breathtaking, and this garden is not a necessity.
 That said, it would please flower lovers!

 The Rustic Timber Shed

-On the side of the garden, stand a tiny and rustic shed that, you will see, I enjoyed so much to include in the pictures.
+On the side of the garden stands a tiny and rustic shed that, you will see, I enjoyed so much including in the pictures.
 This old-looking wood shed is probably the most iconic spot of the center.

 Chaska Hills Covered With High Grass

-Nestled in the rolling hills & wooded landscapes, the location offers a fantastic landscape.
+Nestled in the rolling hills and wooded landscapes, the location offers a fantastic landscape.
 If you adventure behind the garden, you will find hills covered with high green grass.
-To some, they might remember the famous desktop’s picture of Windows’s OS.
+To some, they might remember the famous desktop picture of Windows’s OS.
 Nature offers a poetic show when wind blows on the grass!
 It’s also a very photogenic environment to take wedding pictures.
-What’s more, the hills allows the photographer to have an unusual point of view: above, or slightly beneath the newlyweds, which is great for dynamic composition!
+What’s more, the hills allow the photographer to have an unusual point of view: above, or slightly beneath the newlyweds, which is great for dynamic composition!

 Timeless Farm